 juggling pregnancy and breastfeeding

-Up to 75% of mothers who breastfeed report experiencing symptoms of pregnancy as they tend to their babies, facing a distinctive array of obstacles.
-The task of managing breastfeeding responsibilities along with the physical and emotional shifts pregnancy brings can prove to be daunting.
+As many as 75% of breastfeeding mothers have reported experiencing symptoms of pregnancy while caring for their babies, encountering a unique set of challenges.
+Balancing the demands of breastfeeding with the physical and emotional changes that pregnancy brings can be overwhelming.

 However, there are practical strategies and self-care tips that can be valuable in managing this complex journey.
 From managing fatigue and nausea to coping with mood swings, finding effective ways to address these symptoms is essential for the well-being of both the mother and the baby.